aondio/libvmod-bodyaccess/README.rst

 DESCRIPTION
 ===========

-Varnish vmod that lets you do transformations on the request body.
+Varnish vmod that lets you access the request body.

 FUNCTIONS
 =========